ToSeMi/RT004/src/rt004-NET6/DOC.md

 ## Output

-Program's output is a .pfm image, it should be a filled-in circle.
+Program's output is a .pfm image, it should be a blue curve separating a black part of the image and the dark red part.